Table of contents

 , respectively),

-important to note that each block initially defines eta
+It’s important to note that each block initially defines

-equations are merged.
-As a result, the complete structure in line
+their respective equations are merged.
+As a result, the complete

 can be expressed as: